droosenb/portfolio/wave-digital-model-library/README.md

 Prior to this library, similar wave digital modeling libraries were limited to Matlab and C++.
 Matlab cannot perform real-time audio computation; furthermore, real-time audio implementation in C++ has a very steep learning curve and remains inaccessible to non-audio programmers, i.e. artists.
 Thus, the technique has largely found use among professionals and academics.

 ## Novel Developments

-In order to create a wave digital modeling library in Faust, I had to develop a new implementation.
+In order to create a wave digital modeling library in Faust, I had to develop a novel implementation technique for wave-digital models.
 Most implementations in C++ involve deceleration of the connection tree.
 At runtime, a full tree traversal must be performed in order to compute a single sample.

 In Faust, I used functional programming and Faust's block diagram algebra (BDA) to create a "meta-language" within Faust which describes the tree structure.
 The user declares a symbolic tree based on their connection tree, linking to declared components.
-Functions then act on that symbolic tree, arranging the connections and creating a single model.
-The result is a single state-update equation which describes the model.
+Functions then act on that symbolic tree at compile time, arranging the connections and creating a single function.
+This function is a single instructional state-update equation which corresponds to the model.

 ## Future Research

-Current work focuses on translating the novel implementation in the library into a fully formed state-space model description.
-Currently, I am working to translate my method from Faust's block diagram algebra system into a linear algebra representation.
-I am currently working with Kurt Werner and Julius O. Smith III to refine and publish my preliminary results.
-We are hoping to publish a state-space description of the connection tree based implementation of wave digital models, an alternative to Sarti and De Sancits's state-space wave-digital description, the wave tableau method.
-(Sarti, De Sancits, "Systematic Methods for the Implementation of Nonlinear Wave-Digital Structures".
+My current work focuses on translating the novel implementation in the library into a fully formed state-space representation of wave-digital models.
+Currently, I am working to refine my description of my implementation (which at first was described in Faust's block diagram algebra system) using linear algebra.
+The result can be translated into the desired state-space model representation.

+I am working with Kurt Werner and Julius O. Smith III to refine and publish my preliminary results.
+We are hoping to publish this state-space description of the connection tree based implementation of wave digital models, an alternative to Sarti and De Sancits's state-space wave-digital description, the wave tableau method.
+(Sarti, De Sancits, *Systematic Methods for the Implementation of Nonlinear Wave-Digital Structures*.
+We hope that this state-space representation could be used to deepen understand of wave-digital models through comparison of wave-digital modeling methods with other state-space discrete virtual-analog methods, such as those described in Holterz and Zolzer *A Generalized Method for the Derivation fo Non-Linear State-Space Models from Circuit Schematics*  and Yeh et al. *Automated Physical Modeling of Nonlinear Audio Circuits for Real-Time Audio Effects - Part I & II*

-I am also working to create tools which make the creation of R-type adaptors much simpler, allowing for a symbolic description.
+I am also working to create tools which make the creation of R-type adaptors much simpler.
+I am hoping to make available a program can generate R-type adaptors from a nodal description of the elements.
+I also hope to use this to generate the adaptors corresponding implementation in my library.
+This would greatly expand the current capabilities of the library, allowing modeling of more complex circuits.